Sunday, December 10, 2023

 Late August 2023

 The Ibar, also known as the Ibër and Ibri (in Albanian), is a large upland river that flows through eastern Montenegro, northern Kosovo and central Serbia, with a total length of 272 km .
-The river begins Montenegro and enters northern Kosovo, where it leads back into southern Serbia to flow into the West Morava river a major tributary of the Danube.
+The river begins Montenegro and enters northern Kosovo, where it leads back into southern Serbia to flow into the West Morava river (part of the Great Morava), a major tributary of the Danube.
 The Ibar's drainage area is 7,925 square km.
 We studied it this summer in Kosovo.

-In late August 2023 we were invited to participate in a mini-project to research the ecological quality of the Ibar and we concentrated on its fishes.
-Of course conditions in the river and its tributaries were extremely degraded, incredible severe pollution problems were documented and they obviously affect the fish.
+In late August 2023 we were invited to participate in a project to research the ecological quality of the Ibar and we concentrated on its fishes.
+Of course conditions in the river and its tributaries were extremely degraded, incredible and severe pollution problems were documented and they obviously affect the fish!
 Urban, industrial, farming and other forms of pollution and the destruction of habitats, the many barriers to fish movement and lack of any real love for the river is very sad.
-Some speceis we thought we'ed encounter were missing, although we did record at least 20 taxa.
+Some speceis we thought we'ed encounter were missing, although we did record at least 23 taxa.
 And, I hope one day we can see a cleaner Ibar, more fish and a people in peace.

 These are some snapshots from our mission - incomplete since they are only from my camera.
 More photos may soon be added.
 We thank our friends from the University of Pristina for a wonderful collaboration.